johnmichaelkuczynski/SEMSKEL.XYZ/replit.md

 - `POST /api/build-sentence-bank` — Splits into sentences, bleaches each, returns JSONL
 - `POST /api/match` — Matches AI text sentences to human patterns from the bank
 - `POST /api/humanize` — Humanizes AI text using matched human patterns (Step 3)
-- `POST /api/rewrite-style` — Rewrites target text using ephemeral style patterns (Style Transfer)
+- `POST /api/rewrite-style` — Rewrites target text using style patterns (accepts authorStyleId or styleSample)
 - `POST /api/content-similarity` — Compares original and rewritten text for semantic similarity (0-100 score)
 - `GET /api/sentence-bank/status` — Returns count of entries in the bank
 - `GET /api/sentence-bank` — Returns all entries in the bank
+- `GET /api/author-styles` — Returns all author styles with sentence counts
+- `POST /api/author-styles` — Creates a new author style (name, description)
+- `GET /api/author-styles/:id/sentences` — Returns all sentences for an author
+- `POST /api/author-styles/:id/sentences` — Adds sentences to an author's bank (with deduplication)

 ### Key Files
 - `client/src/pages/home.tsx` — Main UI (all features on one page)